PKUSoftwareEngineeringTeam/Allay/doc/user/allay-template/scope.md

 ### Child Scope

 For simplicity, Allay provide `with` directive to create a child scope.
-You can use `with` to switch the current scope to a child object.

 Take an example.
 If the current variable scope is like: